trueos/trueos-docs/trueos-handbook/introducing.rst

   please ensure a primary partition is available.
 Refer to the chapter on :ref:`Dual Booting`.

-* **Is your important data backed up?** Any irreplaceable data, such as emails, bookmarks, or important files and documents should **always** be backed up to an external media, such as a removable drive or another system, **before** installing or upgrading any operating system.
+* **Ensure important data is backed up?** Any irreplaceable data, such as emails, bookmarks, or important files and documents should **always** be backed up to an external media, such as a removable drive or another system, **before** installing or upgrading any operating system.
+Accidents happen, and losing important data can be avoided.

 To determine if the chosen hardware is detected by |trueos|, start a new installation and click the :guilabel:`Hardware Compatibility` icon